Melania Trump’s Blue Ralph Lauren Dress Worn January 20: Jackie Kennedy Look On Inauguration Day [Photos]

 “With the historic swearing-in of her husband, Donald J. Trump, as the 45th President of the United States, the First Lady-elect will become America’s new First Lady wearing an American designer who transformed American fashion, Ralph Lauren.”

 Mrs. Trump’s blue dress was a much different look than Melania’s look on Thursday, January 19.
-As seen in the below photo, wherein Vice President-elect Mike Pence and his wife Karen, clapped as President-elect Trump and Melania walked into a VIP reception and dinner with donors that same evening, Mrs. Trump donned a form-fitting gown.
+As seen in the below photo, while Vice President-elect Mike Pence and his wife Karen clapped as President-elect Trump and Melania walked into a VIP reception and dinner with donors that same evening, Mrs. Trump donned a form-fitting gown.

-Melania’s blue outfit by Ralph Lauren was first spotted on the morning of January 20, as Mrs. Trump and Mr. Trump traveled to St. John’s Church for prayer, prior to a coffee and tea session at the White House.
+Melania’s blue outfit by Ralph Lauren was first spotted on the morning of January 20 as Mrs. Trump and Mr. Trump traveled to St. John’s Church for prayer prior to a coffee and tea session at the White House.
 The blue outfit came replete with a double-face jacket and a mock-turtle dress.
-The collar cutaway reminded many of Jackie Kennedy’s look from the 1960s, another fashion icon.
+The collar cutaway reminded many of Jackie Kennedy’s iconic look from the 1960s.
 Melania wore her hair in an updo, which left room for the style of the collar to stand out.

 Some of the social media reactions to Melania’s blue dress worn the morning of January 20 can be read below.